galliot-us/smart-social-distancing/README.md

 All the information generated by the processor is stored (by default) inside the edge device for security reasons.
 However, the processor provides features to easily export or backup the data outside the device when is required.

 ##### Storing the raw data
 The raw data storage is managed by the `SourceLogger` and `AreaLogger` steps.
 By default, only the `video_logger` and the `file_system_logger` are enabled.
-As both steps store the data inside the processor (by default the folder `/repo/data/processor/static/`), we strongly recommend mounting that folder to keep the data safe when the process is restarted ([Persisting changes files](#persisting-changes-files)).
+As both steps store the data inside the processor (by default the folder `/repo/data/processor/static/`), we strongly recommend mounting that folder to keep the data safe when the process is restarted ([Persisting changes](#persisting-changes)).
 Moreover, we recommend keeping active these steps because the [frontend](https://beta.lanthorn.ai) and the metrics need them.

 If you need to store (or process) the raw data in *real-time* outside the processor, you can activate the `web_hook_logger` and implement an endpoint that handles these events.